3lau

-Justin David Blau (born January 9, 1991), better known by his stage name 3lau (stylized in all caps, pronounced "Blau"), is an American DJ and electronic dance music producer.
+Justin David Blau (born January 9, 1991), better known by his former stage name 3lau (stylized in all caps, pronounced "Blau"), is an American DJ and electronic dance music producer.

 Early life

 Justin David Blau was born in Syosset, New York, on January 9, 1991.
 Blau grew up in an artistic family and was soon playing piano and guitar and singing.
 At 13, he moved with his family to Las Vegas.
 He attended The Meadows School in Las Vegas for high school and Washington University in St. Louis.

 Music career

 Much of 3lau's music incorporates electro house, dubstep, deep house, and progressive house.
 He is known for his melodic take on dance music and live sets that incorporate sampling.
 The emotional purpose of his style of songwriting, Blau says, is to inspire others to overcome their sense of feeling lost.

 2011–12: First releases

 In 2011, at the age of 20, he vacationed in Sweden, where he discovered electronic dance music.
 After returning to college he started producing mashups, "mainly because [he] didn't think anyone was doing a good job."
 He soon began mixing under the professional name 3lau, and by June of that year, was uploading mashups to YouTube.

 3lau gained recognition in the electronic music world in 2011 with his two bootlegs, "Girls Who Save the World" and "All Night Long".
 He also won a remix competition for his remix of Tiesto's "Work Hard, Play Hard".
 Before 2012 while a student at Washington University in St. Louis, 3lau DJed at night.
 His remixes charted in the top 10 on both Beatport and Hype Machine.